doryiii/dcc/README.md

+*Don't want to install a toolchain onto your computer to work with AVR chips?
+Well I have just the thing for you!*

 **D**ory's **C** **C**ompiler is a small, streaming C compiler and assembler designed to run natively on the **AVR128DB28** microcontroller.
 It operates as a bootloader, receiving C source code over UART and compiling it directly into